nrfconnect/sdk-nrf/doc/nrf/getting_started.rst

 We recommend using SEGGER Embedded Studio for building your applications.
 See :ref:`gs_programming` for the download links and instructions.

 Once you are set up, check out the :ref:`samples`.
-If this is the first time you work with embedded devices, it is probably a good idea to program an unchanged sample to your development kit first and test if it works as expected.
+If this is the first time you are working with embedded devices, it is probably a good idea to program an unchanged sample to your development kit first and test if it works as expected.
 After that, pick a sample that is related to the application you want to create and start developing!

 .. toctree::